azawawi/swift-zmq-examples/README.md

 This repository contains the [ZeroMQ](http://zeromq.org) examples for the [ZeroMQ Swift bindings](https://github.com/azawawi/swift-zmq).
-The code is written entirely in the [Swift](http://swift.org) language and be run from the command line on [Ubuntu](http://ubuntu.org) and Apple's [MacOS](http://www.apple.com/macos).
+The code is written entirely in the [Swift](http://swift.org) language and can be run from the command line on [Ubuntu](http://ubuntu.org) and Apple's [MacOS](http://www.apple.com/macos).

 ## Usage